December 7, 2020 By College Ave Student Loans

 It’s essential to know the full cost of attending college when your family is making plans together.
 Adding these further costs to tuition, you may find that the grants or scholarships your child is offered, on top of federal student loans or work-study options they may be eligible for, will not cover everything for the school year.
 Unexpected expenses can also come up, such as unanticipated fees or supplies, or a roommate bailing on a shared apartment.

-If your son or daughter needs additional funds, one option is getting a private student loan through College Ave.
+If your son or daughter needs additional funds, one option is getting a private student loan.
 College Ave offers competitive rates, a simple 3-minute application, and great customer service.
 Families have choices about when to start making payments and how long to take to pay back the loan, making it easy for them to balance a monthly budget while minimizing the total cost.

 To see how much your monthly bills could be upon graduation, explore tools like the College Ave student loan calculator to make sure the loan amount fits your family’s monthly budget.